 In October, Asheville is generally around the same temperature as Durham.
 Daily temperatures in Asheville average around 64°F (18°C), and Durham fluctuates around 61°F (16°C).

 The sun comes out a lot this time of the year in Durham.
 People are often attracted to the plentiful sunshine in Asheville this time of the year.
 In the autumn, Asheville often gets more sunshine than Durham.
 Asheville gets 229 hours of sunny skies this time of year, while Durham receives 211 hours of full sun.

 Asheville usually gets more rain in October than Durham.
 Asheville gets 3.4 inches (86 mm) of rain, while Durham receives 2.8 inches (71 mm) of rain this time of the year.

 The weather in Durham can be very cold.
 Asheville is a little warmer than Durham in the winter.
-The temperature in Asheville is usually 44°F (7°C) in January, and Durham stays around 40°F (5°C).
+The daily temperature in Asheville averages around 44°F (7°C) in January, and Durham fluctuates around 40°F (5°C).

 Asheville usually receives more sunshine than Durham during winter.
 Asheville gets 176 hours of sunny skies, while Durham receives 162 hours of full sun in the winter.